MingmingGuo/MingmingGuo/README.md

 My name is Mingming Guo.
 My research interests are Computational Materials Science , Molecular Dynamics Simulation(MD), DFT and Machine Learning in Materials Science.

+I am looking for a Ph.D. candidate position.

 I am interested in high-throughput computational screening approaches and machine learning to accelerate the catalytic materials discovery.
 And I will pursue the combination of theory and experiment to solve scientific problems.

 You can look on my [**personal webpage**](http://www.guomm.top/) and  [**Google Schloar**](https://scholar.google.com/citations?user=zvkzYukAAAAJ&hl=en)  for my academia experience, previous projects, and publications.